eeshawn11/Running_Man/README.md

 ## Installation

-1. Fork or clone the repository.
+1. Clone the repository to your local machine.

 ``` python
 # clone the repository